-Currently, NUNAV Navigation does not offer the ability to load and store map data on the device.
+Currently, NUNAV Navigation does not offer the option to download and store map data on the device.
 The navigation processes traffic data in real-time to provide each user of our Collaborative Routing with the fastest route individually.

-To ensure you always have the most up-to-date map data, NUNAV Navigation does not use offline maps but instead adapts the map data used to your individual usage behavior.
+To ensure you always have the most up-to-date map data, NUNAV Navigation does not use offline maps but instead adapts the map data used to your user behavior.
 The map data is updated at regular intervals (approximately every 14 days).
-For this, we process data from OSM for map creation and routing.
+We process data from OSM for map creation and routing.

-Currently, NUNAV Navigation uses so-called "environment caching."
+Currently, NUNAV Navigation uses a so-called "environment caching."
 This means that only the environmental data of your last destinations is stored.
-Once the maximum capacity of 200 MB is exceeded, the environmental data of the "least visited destinations" is freed up for the environmental data of new destinations.
-This way, you only load the map data you really need and can always navigate with the current map.
+Once the maximum capacity of 200 MB is exceeded, the environmental data of the "least visited destinations" is released for the environmental data of new destinations.
+This way, you only load the map material you really need and can always navigate with the current map.

 Comments